3b1b/manim/README.md

 Most developers on the project use [Poetry](https://python-poetry.org/docs/) for management.
 You'll want to have poetry installed and available in your environment.
 You can learn more `poetry` and how to use it at its [documentation](https://docs.manim.community/en/latest/installation/for_dev.html).

+## Code of Conduct

+Our full code of conduct, and how we enforce it, can be read on [our website](https://docs.manim.community/en/latest/conduct.html).

 ## License

 The software is double-licensed under the MIT license, with copyright by 3blue1brown LLC (see LICENSE), and copyright by Manim Community Developers (see LICENSE.community).